Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Evaluation

 \subsection{Results}

-The experimental results of all compared approaches are summarized in~\cref{tab:results}.
-Observe that IMC produced the most correct results for both proofs and alarms among the interpolation-based approaches (IMC, PDR, predicate abstraction, and \impact), and was second only to \kinduction in the evaluation.
-Furthermore, it uniquely solved 6~programs for which all other approaches ran out of resources.
-In comparison to the most-related approach \impact, IMC proved the safety of 320~more programs and found 29~more bugs (an increase of 21\,\% and 3.3\,\%, respectively).
+\inlineheadingbf{RQ1: Effectiveness of IMC} The experimental results of all compared approaches are summarized in~\cref{tab:results}.
+Observe that IMC produced the most correct results for both proofs and alarms among the interpolation-based approaches (IMC, PDR, predicate abstraction, and \impact) and was second only to \kinduction in the evaluation.
+In comparison to the most-related approach \impact, IMC proved the safety of~\nimcvsimpactproofs~more programs and found~\nimcvsimpactalarms~more bugs (an increase of 21\,\% and 3\,\%, respectively).
+We will study the underlying mechanism that enables IMC to deliver more proofs than \impact in RQ4.
 Meanwhile, BMC generated the most correct alarms as expected, and \kinduction correctly solved the most tasks, with the most correct proofs and the second-most correct alarms.
 Moreover, although IMC is a new addition to \cpachecker, it did not produce any wrong proof in the evaluation, identical to the other long-established approaches in the software-verification framework.
-We consider the 3~wrong alarms of IMC not caused by our implementation.
+We consider the~\nimcwrongalarms~wrong alarms of IMC not caused by our implementation.
 They are related to the program encoding of~\cpachecker, and other approaches, such as predicate abstraction, also failed to solve these tasks correctly.

+\inlineheadingbf{RQ2: Efficiency of IMC} To study the run-time efficiency of IMC, we present the quantile plots for the compared approaches in~\cref{fig:evaluation:quantile-cputime} and the scatter plots for CPU time spent on correctly solved tasks in~\cref{fig:evaluation:scatter-cputime}.
 The quantile plots for the correct proofs and alarms of the compared approaches are shown in~\cref{fig:evaluation:quantile-true} and~\cref{fig:evaluation:quantile-false}, respectively.
 A data point $(x,y)$ in the plots indicates that there are $x$ tasks correctly solved by the respective algorithm within a CPU time of $y$~seconds each.
 Note that IMC is not only effective in producing proofs and alarms but is also efficient.
 From~\cref{fig:evaluation:quantile-cputime}, we see that it is the most efficient and effective interpolation-based approach in the evaluation.